naboeth/MasterclassNFT/README.md

 # MasterclassNFT

-### This DApp rewards participants of the “Phoenix Guild” masterclasses with an NFT, which later can be used for future masterclasses.
+**This DApp rewards participants of the “Phoenix Guild” masterclasses with an NFT, which later can be used for future masterclasses**

 _Screenshot of the DApp._